CORE: Context-Robust Remasking for Diffusion Language Models: Method

+Here, the binary variable $z_i$ acts as a routing switch.
+When $z_i = 0$, the Dirac delta $\delta_{y^{(t)}_i}$ concentrates all probability mass on the original token $y_i^{(t)}$; when $z_i = 1$, the term $\delta_{\mask}$ deterministically replaces it with the mask token.
+Although applying a fixed mask $z$ is a strictly deterministic operation---simply overriding specific tokens with \mask---we formulate it as a conditional distribution $Q(\tilde y\mid z)$ to allow marginalization over all possible mask configurations.
+This probabilistic view seamlessly bridges the theory with our algorithm, mapping the binary vector $z$ to the specific set of indices targeted for context perturbation: $S_t=\{i\in C_t\mid z_i=1\}$.
+The total distribution of perturbed sequences is then the expectation of $Q(\tilde y\mid z)$ over all mask configurations: \textit{Step 1: Worst-Case Context Perturbation.} We find the worst-case context perturbation by identifying the optimal masking probability vector $\pi^*$ that maximizes the expected instability over $S_t$: { }

+Since exactly computing this expectation over the exponentially large discrete space $z \in \{0,1\}^L$ is combinatorially intractable, we rely on the tractable approximation detailed in Section \ref{sec:algorithm} to identify a certified lower-bound subset.

-\textit{Step 2: Revision Operation.} Given the optimal $\pi^{*}$ from Eq.~(\ref{eq:dro_inner}) and a remasking limit $k_\text{rm}$, we determine the revision set $\mathcal I_t$ by identifying the top-$k_{\mathrm{rm}}$ tokens with the largest instability scores under the perturbed context $\tilde y \sim Q_{\pi^{*}}(\tilde y)$.
-Computing $\ell_i$ on this specific subset provides a certified lower bound on the worst-case instability (Appendix \ref{app:lower_bound}).
+\textit{Step 2: Revision Operation.} Given $\pi^*$ and a remasking limit $k_{\text{rm}}$, we form the revision set $\mathcal{I}_t$ by selecting the $k_{\text{rm}}$ tokens with the highest instability scores under the worst-case context $\tilde y \sim Q_{\pi^*}$.
+Computing these scores $\ell_i$ yields a certified lower bound on the worst-case instability (Appendix \ref{app:lower_bound}).
 Formally, we select:

 We revise the identified positions in $\mathcal I_t$ by greedily assigning the most likely token given the perturbed context:

 Note that the revision set selection and the revision operation are jointly performed within a single forward pass, thereby reducing computational overhead.